Rainbow-Dreamer/ascii-converter/English version/README.md

 You can choose the range of frames you want to convert and the number of frames of the output video, set the scaling ratio and the font type and size of the picture or video frames.

 Besides, there are many other parameters that can be set.
-The software is in Chinese, so you can directly read the parameter names to customize them yourself.

 You can choose to output as color ascii characters to draw pictures and videos.